 Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 So you need to do your homework to find out how your medications will be covered-before choosing an insurance carrier.

-Get a list of prescription drug questions to ask.
+Get a list of prescription drug questions to ask the insurance carriers.

 Prescription Drug Questions